bablustudio/bablustudio/README.md

 - 👋 Hi, I’m @bablustudio.
-I'm the Head of Maker Labs at TechSoup and facilitate Public Good App House community events.
+I work at Maker Labs, an initiative of TechSoup.org and facilitate Public Good App House community events.
-- 👀 I’m interested in building interfaces between technical communities and civil society decision-makers.
+- 👀 I’m interested in building interfaces that facilitate dialgoue and collaborations between technical communities and people working on civil society projects.
-- 🌱 I’m currently learning that there is strong philosophical alignment between grassroots movemement builders in civil society and DWeb Makers
+- 🌱 I’m currently learning that there is strong philosophical alignment between civil society makers and DWeb makers, but there are no APIs that connect these groups or projects.
-- 💞️ I’m looking to collaborate on a community event series that highlights use case of DWeb in civil society.
+- 💞️ I’m looking to build a platform that enables civil society people to contribute use cases and features to public good DWeb apps.
 - 📫 Reach me on email at billybicket@gmail.com